Akshata Murty puts scandals behind her as she joins PM at G7 in Japan

 Rishi Sunak’s wife Akshata Murty has stepped out of the shadows following a series of high-profile scandals to join him on her first international trip as the prime minister’s spouse.

-The 43-year-old multimillionaire daughter of one of India’s richest businessmen stood out as she stepped off an RAF plane dressed in bright green ME+EM trousers with a pink Chinti & Parker knit jumper.
+The multimillionaire daughter of one of India’s richest businessmen stood out as she stepped off an RAF plane dressed in bright green ME+EM trousers with a pink Chinti & Parker knit jumper.
 The prime minister kept it simple with a dark suit, white shirt and red tie.

-Ms Murty has been embroiled in controversy since The Independent revealed last year that she had been avoiding tax by claiming non-dom status.
+Ms Murty, 43, has been embroiled in controversy since The Independent revealed last year that she had been avoiding tax by claiming non-dom status.
 She has since agreed to pay UK tax on her overseas income.

 She and her husband also came under fire over her stake in Koru Kids after Mr Sunak failed to declare her involvement in the childcare agency that benefited from the Budget.
 He is now under investigation by parliament’s sleaze watchdog over the non-disclosure.